labgrid-project/labgrid/doc/development.rst

 ------------

 Thank you for thinking about contributing to labgrid!
-The different backgrounds and use-cases are essential for making labgrid work well for all users.
+Some different backgrounds and use-cases are essential for making labgrid work well for all users.

 The following should help you with submitting your changes, but don't let these